 Publications & Documents

-The OECD’s latest economic survey of Brazil, to be published on Tuesday 14 July 2009, looks at the challenges the country faces as it recovers from the global downturn.
-It also discusses the reforms needed to reinforce long-term growth and raise living standards.
+The OECD’s latest economic survey of Mexico, to be published on Thursday 30 July 2009, looks at the challenges posed by the global economic crisis.
+It also discusses longer-term reform in areas such as health and education.